Focused on non-coding RNAs and their interacting proteins as a novel class of druggable targets

 Combining proprietary target identification with selective small molecule therapeutics development

 Currently advancing two lead programs in oncology and immunology

-CAMBRIDGE, Mass., March 1st, 2022 – NextRNA Therapeutics, a biotechnology company unlocking the potential of non-coding RNAs to develop transformative therapeutics, today announces its launch with $9.3 million in seed financing and a $46.8 million Series A led by Cobro Ventures and Lightchain Capital, with additional participation from Circle Alternative Investments, Evans Capital, Jefferies, Rivas Capital, and Willett Advisors.
+CAMBRIDGE, Mar.
+1, 2022 – NextRNA Therapeutics, a biotechnology company unlocking the potential of non-coding RNAs to develop transformative therapeutics, today announces its launch with $9.3 million in seed financing and a $46.8 million Series A led by Cobro Ventures and Lightchain Capital, with additional participation from Circle Alternative Investments, Evans Capital, Jefferies, Rivas Capital, and Willett Advisors.
 Proceeds will be used by the company to augment its target and drug discovery engine, expand its pipeline, and advance lead programs.

 The vast majority of DNA is copied into RNAs that do not make proteins.
 These RNA molecules, called “non-coding RNAs,” play essential roles in cells by interacting with and modulating the activities of proteins.
 These interactions can drive pathogenic processes in multiple disease areas, including oncology, immunology, and neurology.
 Non-coding RNAs, in particular long non-coding RNAs, and their interacting proteins therefore represent a vast and untapped class of novel therapeutic targets.